Peter Tatchell: Gaza and the West Bank

-In May 2004, he and a dozen other lesbians and gay men from OutRage! and the Queer Youth Alliance joined a London demonstration organised by the Palestine Solidarity Campaign.
-Their placards read "Israel: stop persecuting Palestine!
-Palestine: stop persecuting queers!".
-Tatchell claims that others present accused him of being a Mossad agent sent to disrupt the march, of being a racist or a Zionist, a supporter of Ariel Sharon or an agent of the Central Intelligence Agency or MI5.
+In May 2004, he and a dozen other lesbians and gay men from OutRage! and the Queer Youth Network joined a London demonstration organised by the Palestine Solidarity Campaign.
+Their placards read: "Israel: stop persecuting Palestine!
+Palestine: stop persecuting queers!"
+Tatchell says that others present accused him of being a Mossad agent sent to disrupt the march, of being a racist or a Zionist, of being a supporter of Ariel Sharon, and of being an agent of the Central Intelligence Agency or MI5.
 Tatchell has written a number of articles in The Guardian on the issue.